 To Learn More

-Brooks’ letter to her brother comes from Barry Paris’ outstanding biography of the actress, Louise Brooks.
-First published by Knopf/Random House in 1989, and in print today through the University of Minnesota Press, Paris’ book is widely considered the finest film biography ever written.
+Brooks’ letter to her brother comes from Barry Paris’ outstanding biography of the actress, which is titled Louise Brooks.
+(Read more about the book HERE.)
+First published by Knopf / Random House in 1989, and in print today through the University of Minnesota Press, Paris’ book is widely considered one of the finest film biographies ever written.
 Upon publication, critics called it “superb”, “dazzling” and an “unrivaled portrait” of a life.
 It’s greatness as a book comes from its unrivaled empathy with its subject.
-This biographical sketch, and indeed this website, owe it a great deal.
-The LBS cannot recommend it highly enough.
-Also well worth checking out is Brooks’ own highly praised book, Lulu in Hollywood.
-Published by Knopf, it is also in print today through the University of Minnesota Press.
-The one outstanding documentary about the actress is the Emmy nominated Louise Brooks: Looking for Lulu (1998), which first aired on Turner Classic Movies (TCM) and has been released over the years on video and DVD.
+This biographical sketch, and indeed this website, owe it a great deal: the LBS cannot recommend it highly enough.
+(Notably, the Barry Paris biography has also been published in French and Spanish.)
+Also well worth checking out is Brooks’ own highly praised book of autobiographical essays, Lulu in Hollywood.
+Originally published by Knopf in 1982, it is also in print today through the University of Minnesota Press.
+(Like the Paris biography, Lulu in Hollywood has also been published around the world — in French, German, Italian, Spanish, Dutch, Russian and Japanese.)

 Further Reading